-- 1. Set the password in the JagBASIC Setup menus (optional). - Select Zmodem protocol at the PC communications utility. - 3.
-Type in or select the file, but do not start the transfer. - Set up the terminal for receiving files. - If you have a PC console for JagBASIC, type "RZ" at the JagBASIC interpreter prompt and then press ENTER.
+- 1. Set the password in the JagBASIC Setup menus (optional). - 2.
+Select Zmodem protocol at the PC communications utility. - 3.
+Type in or select the file, but do not start the transfer. - 4.
+Set up the terminal for receiving files. - If you have a PC console for JagBASIC, type "RZ" at the JagBASIC interpreter prompt and then press ENTER.
 Proceed to step 8.
-You do not need to complete step 9. - If you do not have a PC console for JagBASIC, press the Function key.
-Press SELECT until Enter Setup? displays and then press ENTER.
-Proceed to step 5. - 5.
-Press SELECT until Config JagBASIC displays, then press ENTER. - 6.
-When Passwd? displays, enter the password.
-If no password has been programmed, press ENTER.
+You do not need to complete step 9. - If you do not have a PC console for JagBASIC, press the FUNCITON key.
+Press SELECT until [Enter Setup?] is displayed and then press ENTER.
+Proceed to step 5.

-- 7. Press SELECT until Send RAM Files displays, then press ENTER.
-Press ENTER again when Files To PC?
-N displays.
-When Files From PC?
-N displays, press SELECT to change the prompt to Yes, then press ENTER again. - 8.
+- 5. Press SELECT until [Config JagBASIC] is displayed, then press ENTER. - 6.
+When [Passwd?] is displayed, enter the password.
+If no password has been programmed, press ENTER. - Press SELECT until [Send RAM Files] displays, then press ENTER.
+Press ENTER again when [Files To PC?
+N] displays.
+When [Files From PC?
+N] is displayed, press SELECT to change the prompt to Y(es), and then press ENTER again. - 8.
 Start the communications program file transfer. - If using RIPterm, press the Page Up key, select Zmodem then type in the file name. - If using HyperTerminal, click Transfer, Send File, then type in the file name, or use browse to locate the file.
 When the file has been selected, click OK. - 9.
 When the PC file transfer has been started, press ENTER on the terminal keyboard to start the transfer.
 As the files are sent to the terminal, the file names will display on the lower terminal display.

-Receiving Files from the JAGUAR/JAGXTREME Terminal
+Receiving Files from the Terminal

-Set the terminal Serial Port to 9600, 8N1 to match the file transfer fixed settings of 9600,8,N,1.
+Set the serial port to 9600, 8N1 to match the file transfer fixed settings of 9600,8,N,1.
 This enables you to upload and download files, plus receive output into your communications program without requiring any parameter changes.
 The terminal will always use 9600,8,N,1 for file transfer, overriding the serial port defaults.

-The PC receives all files currently residing in the terminal RAMDISK, including BASIC files and any data files that exist.
+The PC receives all unencrypted files currently residing in the terminal RAMDISK, including BASIC files and any data files that exist.
+Any encrypted file (extension of .cpt) cannot be sent to the PC.